rjcorwin/Drupal-Workflow-Extensions/README.txt

 =============
-If you have Workflow Named Transitions installed (highly recommended for full flexibility), visit Administer >> Site building >> Workflow and click the "Edit labels" tab to enter your custom labels.
+If you have Workflow Named Transitions installed (highly recommended for full flexibility), visit Administer >> Site building >> Workflow and click the "Edit labels" tab at the top of the page to enter your custom labels.
 With the Token module installed you may use replacement tokens in your custom labels, for instance:
   "Reject submission, return to [author-name]" or "Transition to [workflow]:[workflow-new-state-name]"

-In addition, there are a couple of self-explanatory configuration options at Administer >> Site configuration >> Workflow extensions.
+In addition, there are a couple of self-explanatory configuration options at Administer >> Site configuration >> Workflow extensions and one permission at Administer >> User management >> Permissions.

+Finally, this module also makes the state change form usec on the Workflow tab available as a block, giving you more control over where users may change workflow state.
+A use-case is a trouble-ticket system, whereby operators can view the ticket status AND update it on the same page, minimising clicks.
+Using the block visibility controls you may place the block on any page that provides a node context, typically the node/* pages, or more specifically the node view page.
+To prevent the Edit and other tabs from also displaying the block, enter "*/*/*" under "Show on every page except the listed pages".
+If your theme does not have any block regions to suit your esthetic requirements, you can instead insert the line below in the node.tpl.php file of your theme, for instance immediately above (or below) the line containing "print $content;":

+  <?php if (!$teaser) print workflow_extensions_change_state_form($node); ?>

 USAGE
 =====
-Users will find that the workflow radio buttons previously used to instigate state transitions are now replaced by more intuitive single-action buttons labeled with the texts you entered above.
-This applies to the node edit and comment forms, as well as the Workflow tab, node/%/workflow, if enabled at Administer >> Site building >> Workflow >> edit, section "Workflow tab permissions".
+Users will find that the workflow radio buttons previously used to instigate state transitions are now replaced by either a drop-down selector or by more intuitive single-action buttons, as configured by you at Site configuration >> Workflow extensions
+This applies to the node edit and comment forms, as well as the Workflow tab node/%/workflow, if enabled at Administer >> Site building >> Workflow >> edit, section "Workflow tab permissions".
+It also applies to the "Workflow change state form" block introduced by this module.

 UNINSTALL
 =========